jonathanperret/paysage/README.md

 With Paysage kids –and adults!– live code from their own computer, laptops, tablets, phones, using a variety of IDE and editors.
 Pieces of code that we call 'code objects' are send and rendered live on a visual playground, accessible via an URL.

 The Paysage project do not try to invent a new IDE or code editor for kids.
-There is already many editors, with more launching everyday.
+There are already many editors, with more launching everyday.

 Paysage is about making possible a very specific coding experience:
 **Let 10 kids in the same room, with a few more kids online, code together on the same visual playground.**